davidfstr/dafoster.net/projects/rdiscount/index.md

 RDiscount converts documents in [Markdown] syntax to HTML.

-It uses the excellent [Discount] processor by David Loren Parsens for this purpose, and thereby inherits Discount's numerous useful extensions to the Markdown language.
+It uses the excellent [Discount] processor by David Loren Parsons for this purpose, and thereby inherits Discount's numerous useful extensions to the Markdown language.